 “Special ops huh?”

 “Well, I’m always on the lookout for talent.”

 “And I’m talent?”

 “You went into a church full of armed wackos with only a nine millimeter and walked out without a scratch.
 That’s something Kid Lighting would have pulled off.”

 “You’ve never heard of Big Thunder and Kid Lighting?”

 “Local legends, or villains depending who you ask.
 Gunfighters.
 Big Thunder died years ago in a gunfight, but Kid Lighting, well he’s either still out there, or dead.”

 “What do you think the truth is?”

 “That Kid Lighting’s a myth.
-No one ever found a body, or has any prove he exists.
+No one ever found a body or has any proof he exists.
 Still, people have a lot of superstition over him.
 Anyway, enough of that story, what’s yours?”

 “I’m still writing it.”